 We’re committed to helping people to stay fit and healthy.
 And if they need a little help with that – we’re on hand.
-We have specialist teams working in a number of our London boroughs dedicated to offering a programme called Healthwise.
+We have specialist teams working in a number of our partnerships dedicated to offering a programme called Healthwise.
 This is designed to help those with health conditions where physical activity may improve their overall wellbeing.

 Healthwise members who are referred by their GPs receive an individually tailored programme and access to the classes and courses designed to help them manage and even improve their condition.